Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Additional background for the Monge-Amp ere equation

 Using \ref{ComparisonPrinciple} and Proposition \ref{Compactness} we can now sketch the proof of existence and uniqueness of solutions to the Dirichlet problem in the case of strictly convex $\Omega$.

-\textbf{Sketch of the proof of Theorem \ref{thmdp} for strictly convex $\Omega$.} The uniqueness part of the theorem is a consequence of the comparison principle stated in Theorem \ref{ComparisonPrinciple}.
-To give a flavour of the proof of existence we here only consider the case when $\Omega$ is a polyhedron and $g = 0$ following \cite[Theorem 2.13]{F}.
+\textbf{Sketch of the proof of Theorem \ref{thmdp} for solutions vanishing on the boundary.} The uniqueness part of the theorem is a consequence of the comparison principle stated in Theorem \ref{ComparisonPrinciple}.
+To give a flavour of the proof of existence we here only consider the case when $\Omega$ is a polyhedron and $g = 0$ following \cite[Theorem 1]{Mo}.
+See also \cite[Theorem 2.13]{F} where a somewhat different approach is used to directly treat general convex $\Omega$ with $g=0$.
 As $\mu$ can be approximated in the weak* topology by finite sums of Dirac masses, $\sum_{i = 1}^N \alpha_i \delta_{x_i}$, Proposition \ref{Compactness} implies that it suffices to consider this case.

 Let $\mathcal{F}$ be the family of convex polyhedral graphs $P$ in $\mathbb{R}^{n+1}$ that contain $(\partial \Omega,\, 0) \subset \mathbb{R}^n \times \mathbb{R}$, with remaining vertices that project to a subset of $\{x_i\}_{i = 1}^N$.
 Let $\mathcal{F}' \subset \mathcal{F}$ consist of those $P$ satisfying $MP \leq \sum_{i = 1}^N \alpha_i \delta_{x_i}$.
 The family $\mathcal{F}'$ is non-empty and compact in the sense of Proposition \ref{Compactness}.
 For $P \in \mathcal{F}$ we let $\phi(P) = \sum_{i = 1}^N P(x_i)$.
 The functional $\phi$ is bounded below on $\mathcal{F}'$ by Theorem \ref{AlexandrovMaxPrinciple}.
 By compactness there exists a minimizer $u$ of $\phi$ in $\mathcal{F}'$.
 We want to conclude that $u$ solves $Mu = \sum_{i = 1}^N \alpha_i \delta_{x_i}$.
 Assume not, then $Mu(\{x_k\}) < \alpha_k$ for some $k\in\{1,...,N\}$.
 By moving the vertex $(x_k,\, u(x_k))$ slightly downwards and taking the convex hull of this point with the remaining vertices, we then obtain another function in $\mathcal{F}'$ that is smaller than $u$.
 This a contradiction and hence we can conclude that $Mu = \sum_{i=1}^N \alpha_i \delta_{x_i}$.